cognitect-labs/aws-api/README.md

 This indicates that you are trying to access an S3 resource (bucket or object) that resides in a different region from the client's region.

+As of v0.8.662, the anomaly also includes status 301 and the "x-amz-bucket-region" header.

+Remedy as of 0.8.662: detect the 301 and create a new client in the region bound to the "x-amz-bucket-region" header.
+We may automate this in a future release.

-Remedy: create a new s3 client in the same region you are trying to access.
+Remedy before 0.8.662: create a new s3 client in the same region you are trying to access.

 ## Copyright and License